 The Indigenous Social Work Diploma program prepares students for social work practice founded on Indigenous knowledge along with examination of Western concepts and approaches.

 The Indigenous Social Work Diploma is a dynamic, culturally informed program that focuses on Indigenous Knowledge as a form of de-colonization and empowerment.
 Students are immersed in cultural teachings and discovery while learning the main pillars of social work practice.
-The program offers courses in Indigenous Language, Natural Helping systems, colonization, and cultural practice.
-The cultural content is delivered by Yellowhead Tribal Elders and students will be mentored by both experienced Indigenous and non-Indigenous social workers during practicum hours.
-Students will also have daily access to Elders and Indigenous instructors.
+The program offers courses in Indigenous Language, Natural Helping systems, decolonization, and cultural practice.
+The cultural content is delivered by Yellowhead Tribal Elders/Knowledge Keepers, and students are mentored by both experienced Indigenous and non-Indigenous social workers during practicum hours.
 Non-social work courses are geared toward enhancing knowledge in the areas of First Nations history, language, culture, and governance.

-*The Indigenous Social Worker Diploma is recognized by the Alberta Association of Social Work and has a 2 year transfer to many Post-Secondary Bachelor of Social Work Programs, including our own.
+*The Indigenous Social Work Diploma is in candidacy and going through accreditation with the Alberta College of Social Workers and has a 2-year transfer to many Post-Secondary Bachelor of Social Work Programs, including our own.

 For further information on this program, please contact: